 Sati’s body parts fell at different places which became popular as Shakti Peeths.
 In the famous Kamakhya Temple, devotees worship the womb and the vagina of the Goddess.

-The significanc eof Kamakhya Temple is that Kamakhya Devi is also called as the Bleeding Goddess.
+The significance of the Kamakhya Temple is that Kamakhya Devi is also called as the Bleeding Goddess.
 The mythical womb and the genitals of Shakti are present in the ‘Garbhagriha’ of the temple.
-The architecture of Kamakhya Temple consists of four sections called as the Garbhagriha.
+The architecture of Kamakhya Temple consists of four sections called the Garbhagriha.

-In addition, it has three mandapas namely, Calanta, Pancaratna and Natamandira.
-Calanta or the western chamber is large and rectangular in shape.
+In addition, it has three mandapas namely, Calantha, Pancaratna, and Natamandira.
+Calantha or the western chamber is large and rectangular in shape.
 This is not used by the general pilgrims for worship.
 The middle chamber or Pancaratna is square in shape and has a small idol of the Goddess.
 The last chamber or Natamandira consists of sculpted figures of Naranarayana along with related inscriptions and other gods.

 Here are the timings of Kamakhya Temple:

 |Prasad Distribution||2:30 PM||–|

 Festivals celebrated at Kamakhya Temple

 Some of the festivals celebrated at Kamakhya Temple are: